demaniak/huffman-experiment/README.md

 I can not fully disclose that information at this time.
 Probably never.

-Sometimes you just have an itch that need to be scratched, ok?
+Sometimes you just have an itch that needs to be scratched, ok?